 Helping your child learn during coronavirus school closures

-Some children will still be able to school, including children of key workers such as NHS staff, police and delivery drivers, and vulnerable children including those who have a social worker and those with educational health and care plans, but it's stressed that this should be a last resort.
+Some children will still be able to go to school, including children of key workers such as NHS staff, police and delivery drivers, and vulnerable children including those who have a social worker and those with educational health and care plans, but it's stressed that this should be a last resort.

 Here, we’ve answered some of your burning questions about how the ever-changing situation might affect your child and the rest of the family.

-The second is that as the virus proliferates, increasing numbers of teachers will have to self-isolate because they, or a family member, have symptoms of the illness or have been in contact with someone else who has.
+Additionally, as the virus proliferates, increasing numbers of teachers will have to self-isolate because they, or a family member, have symptoms of the illness or have been in contact with someone else who has.

 This would leave schools understaffed and unable to provide a safe environment for pupils.

 How schools will set work during the coronavirus closures period

 The Department for Education (DfE) has told schools that they must provide remote learning, and there are are a number of ways in which schools can set work for children.